Antler Valley Farm was established in 1890 by Ephriam McAllister.

 Wade grew up helping his dad on the farm during harvest and seeding until he completed high-school and moved to Kelowna to become a helicopter pilot.

 Wade spent 4 years flying helicopters.
-From blowing cherries and monitoring pipe-lines in R44's to fighting fires and transporting core-samples in the North West Territories in A-star's.
+From blowing cherries and monitoring pipe-lines to fighting fires and moving drills in the North West Territories.
 Wade was scaling the ladder quickly with a well-respected reputation and skills that were rare for a pilot his age.

 Wade loved flying, but one thing was for sure, he missed the farm.

 Wade moved back to the farm in 2010.
 He met the neighbor girl, Sabrina McAllister (Kaun), who grew up on a seed farm 4 miles north of Antler Valley Farm.
-They got married in August of 2012 and currently reside on the farm.
-In July 2014 they welcomed a 6th generation into the family.
-A beautiful baby girl, Mia.
+They got married in August of 2012.
+Since then they welcomed the 6th generation into their family with two daughters, Mia & Macy.

 Scott McAllister, a journeyman millwright by trade, grew up spending every waking minute outside on the farm.
 Each day after school he could hardly wait to run down the lane from the bus to see what his dad was working on in the shop or out in the field.